 LIFE, SUCCESS AND REAL ESTATE | Ryan Serhant’s Interview

-Every month at The Hedonist Magazine we interview people that is passionate about life.
+Every month at The Hedonist Magazine we interview people that are passionate about life.
 Exceptional individuals that are conscious creators of their own path and that through us, they share with the world their inspiring journey towards the experience of SUCCESS.
 We call them Hedonists and Ryan Serhant is one them.
 Within a very appropriate context -a gleaming 4,500 square foot penthouse in Walker Street, Tribeca- we met to talk about his exciting life and successful career in real estate.

 Born in Houston (Texas) and raised in Boston (Massachusetts), Ryan Serhant is known to be one of the top real estate brokers in the United States.
-His excellent skills and the ability to get deals done effectively can be seen on the well-known reality show of Bravo TV, Million Dollar Listing New York.
+His excellent skills and the ability to get deals done effectively can be seen on the well-known reality show on Bravo TV, Million Dollar Listing New York.
 Yet, his brilliant and unexpected destiny unfolded as a succession of very diverse life events.
 Before becoming who he is today and guided by the desire of his parents, Ryan tried to start studies in law.
 Feeling that it wasn’t what he really wanted, he decided to take action and pursue his dream to become an actor in New York City.

 After performing the role of “Evan Walsh” on the soap opera “As The World Turns”, attending many auditions and lastly hand modeling -which paid better than being an actor- he says, a simple situation switched to be what would become his undiscovered passion when a friend told him: “Listen, don’t be a waiter, don’t be a bartender.
 Get the real estate license which is the greatest thing in the world, and it is so easy, it is New York!”
-And so, following his friend’s advice Ryan started his career in real estate in summer 2008, the day of the financial collapse, the day that Lehman Brothers failed for bankruptcy.
+And so, following his friend’s advice Ryan started his career in real estate in summer 2008, the day of the financial collapse, the day that Lehman Brothers filed for bankruptcy.

 “I became addicted to the idea that the harder I would work, the better I could do, whereas when I was acting I would work my but off for three months, I would go to every audition, I’d be out there as much as possible and all I was doing is spending money.
 It is just a numbers game, but I was happy doing real estate.
 It just kind of steamed roll from there.”